<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 How to Simplify PEDM Implementation with StrongDM

-With StrongDM’s Dynamic Access Management (DAM) platform, you can leverage PEDM to grant users frictionless, just-in-time access and elevate account privileges automatically when the need arises.
+With StrongDM’s Zero Trust PAM platform, you can leverage PEDM to grant users frustration-free, just-in-time access and elevate account privileges automatically when the need arises.

 StrongDM strengthens your organization’s security by reducing the need to rely on high-risk admin accounts and standing privileges.
 Employees can gain temporary administrative access to the resources they need when they need them.
 In addition, StrongDM automatically terminates privileged access when a task is complete.